Arsenije Sremac

-Arsenije Sremac (Арсеније Сремац, Arsenius the Syrmian; 1219 – 1266) was the second Archbishop of the Serbian Orthodox Church (1233–1263) and a disciple of Saint Sava of Serbia.
+Arsenije Sremac (Арсеније Сремац, Arsenius the Syrmian; 1219 – 28 October 1266) was the second Serbian Archbishop (1233–1263) and a disciple of Saint Sava of Serbia.

 Early life

-Arsenije was born in the village of Dabar, near Slankamen (today Stari Slankamen), at the time part of the Kingdom of Syrmia (modern Srem, Serbia).
+His place of birth is not precisely determined but it is believed to be in the village of Dabar, near Slankamen (today Stari Slankamen), at the time part of the Kingdom of Syrmia (modern Syrmia, Serbia).
 The exact date of his birth is unknown.
 He took monastic vows, probably in St. Demetrius Monastery in today's Sremska Mitrovica.
 When he heard of St. Sava's work, he was impressed and left for the monastery of Žiča.
 He soon became St. Sava's disciple and his synkellos.
 He was appointed as the ecclesiarch of the monastery and later Archimandrite of Žiča, because of his religious life.

 When Serbia was invaded by Hungary, St. Sava sent St. Arsenius to find a safer place in the south to establish a new episcopal see.
 Arsenius chose Peć, where he built a monastery and a church which was at first dedicated to the Holy Apostles, and then to the Lord's Ascension.